 Reducing Barriers to Palliative Care for Heart Failure Patients and Their Families

-Funded by the National Palliative Care Research Center (NPCRC) the objective of this study is to determine the efficacy of ENABLE: CHF-PC (Comprehensive Heartcare For Patients and Caregivers), an intervention tailored to rural, older adults with advanced heart failure (HF) in reducing HF morbidity and improving patient and caregiver quality of life and quality of care.
-This proposal will provide preliminary data for a large randomized controlled trial comparing ENABLE: CHF-PC to usual HF care.
+Dr. Marie Bakitas, Marie O'Koren Endowed Chair has recently been funded by the National Palliative Care Research Center to determine the efficacy of ENABLE: Comprehensive Heartcare For Patients and Caregivers, an intervention tailored to rural, older adults with advanced heart failure (HF) in reducing HF morbidity and improving patient and caregiver quality of life and quality of care.
+Read more...

 Of the 6 million Americans with heart failure (HF), those over age 65 experience the highest morbidity and mortality.
 Although national heart and palliative care organizations support early palliative care for advanced HF there has been little progress in increasing HF patients’ access to these services.
 Only 19% of Medicare- aged HF patients (and their family caregivers) participate in hospice, compared with more than half of advanced cancer patients.
 Referral barriers to early palliative care in HF include uncertainty about the patient's prognosis a delayed referral until all HF therapies have been exhausted, and beliefs that palliative care is synonymous with hospice and should be reserved for patients who are actively dying.